There aren’t many tree species that make the perfect inspiration for a natural wine speakeasy.

 It’s just a pop up at this point, slated to run until the end of May.

 But hopefully, it’ll lay down some roots.

-NOTE: Bar Aspen is open every Friday, 5pm-Midnight, from 7th February until 22nd May.
+NOTE: Bar Aspen is open every Friday, 5pm-Midnight, until 22nd May.
 You can make a booking at their website right HERE.

 The Cellars at Music & Beans | 82 Camden High St., NW1 0LT